dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 BigGAN also employed few tricks such as Truncation Trick, where in previous literature of GAN latent vectors z are drawn from either $$\mathcal{N}$$(0, 1) or $$\mathcal{U}$$[-1, 1].
 Instead BigGAN latent vectors are sampled from truncated normal distribution where values which fall outside a range are resampled to fall inside that range.
 Authors observe that using this sampling strategy does not work well with large models and hence add a Orthogonal Regularization as penalty. <span class='saddlebrown'>One important conclusion drawn from this is that we do not need to use explicit multiscale method as used in ProGAN and StyleGAN for producing higher resolution images.</span> Despite these improvements, BigGAN undergoes training collapse.
 The authors explore in great-detail why it happens so through colorful plots.
 They also provide results and conclusion of large amount of experiments performed from which a lot can be learned.

-In short, BigGAN could do what ProGAN thought would require multi-scale approach in single-scale by using some tricks.
+<span class='saddlebrown'>In short, BigGAN could do what ProGAN thought would require multi-scale approach in single-scale by using some tricks.</span>

 ### Results